OctoberWolf/MadeInAbyssBSFD-AP/README.md

 Setup Guide:
 ------------
 1. Download the **APWorld** called "MadeInAbyssBSFD" and unzip it
-2. Place the contents of APWorld into your archipelago installation.
+2. Place the contents into your archipelago installation.
 &nbsp;&nbsp;&nbsp;&nbsp;        The file path should be:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;        Archipelago/lib/worlds/MadeInAbyssBSFD